PIH/database-transfer-gui/README.md

 ## Setup

+To install the application, use the latest `.deb` released on GitHub.

-To install the application, run `./install.sh`.
+To build and install the application, run `./build.sh` and then `./install.sh`.

 To just build the standalone executable and a deb file, run `./build.sh`.